AlexandreLaverre/GOntact/README.md

 <a name="GO"></a>
 Gene Ontology annotations are provided for human and mouse in the `data/GeneOntology` subfolder (goa_human.gaf for human and mgi.gaf for mouse).
-These files were downloaded on 07/12/2021 from geneontology.org.
+These files correspond to the 2025-07-22 release of the Gene Ontology database.
+They were downloaded from geneontology.org.

 #### Enhancer coordinates
 <a name="enhancers"></a>